icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 of definite conditions of icing.

 The confidence that
-> "the temperature of the surface of the wing in conditions of icing can be predicted with considerable exactitude"
+> "**the temperature of the surface of the wing in conditions of icing can be predicted with considerable exactitude**"

 is quickly tempered with a list of uncertainties:
 - "The uncertainties are the location of the point of transition"